Kidney transplantation is the best way known to save a

 kidney failure.
 In the past, kidneys were only taken

 as 8 years in some places in Canada.
-In other places, the wait time may be less.
 For this reason, more people are making the

 decision to become kidney donors.